MrEddX/docs.chatrix.one/docs/faq.en.md

     !!! success "Solution"

          - Wait for the address to be automatically removed (the time depends on the number of illegal attempts to access the service);
-         - Turn off and on the connection to the wireless network;
          - If possible, change the network through which you connect to the Internet;
          - If you are on a mobile device - try a connection via mobile data.